-Topics in Global/Comparative Studies: The Intellectual Heritage of China and associated with China.
+Topics in Global/Comparative Studies: The Intellectual Heritage of China

+[G/C; Asian Studies minor] This course explores topics in philosophical and religious traditions originating in and associated with China.
 These include Confucianism, Taoism, Buddhism, Neo-Confucianism, and Maoism in the history of China.